makyo/writing/work/sawtooth/run-ragged/run-ragged.md

 With one last cheekrub, she unbuckled and slipped out of the car.

 Aiden met her at the door, smiling.
-He held the screen door open so that he could let Selene in and wave to Malina out in the car.
+He held the screen door open so that he could let Sélène in and wave to Malina out in the car.
 "Have a good evening, sweetheart?"

-Selene bounced once or twice in a bit of residual excitement, "Very good!
+Sélène bounced once or twice in a bit of residual excitement, "Very good!
 You okay, Aiden?"

-Her husband let the screen door shut and ushered Selene further into the house so he could close the door proper.
+Her husband let the screen door shut and ushered Sélène further into the house so he could close the door proper.
 "I'm fine, yeah.
 Look at you, though, you're glowing," he laughed.
 "May I hug?"

 "Mmhm.
 Sorry, I can't help it," she purred, leaning into her husband's arms and rubbing her cheek up against his own.
 His fur was softer, warmer, more familiar than Malina's.
 She certainly *felt* as if she were glowing.

 Aiden returned the affectionate nuzzle and murmured quietly, "No need to apologize.
 I'm happy for you, sweetheart.
 Did you invite her in?"

-Selene nodded and relaxed against her husband's front, tucking her muzzle up under his after the 'kiss'.
+Sélène nodded and relaxed against her husband's front, tucking her muzzle up under his after the 'kiss'.
 "I offered, but she said she has work in the morning."
 After a moment, she added, "She said she also would feel a little weird about it."

 "Mm, okay," Aiden said.
 "Maybe it would have been.
 Hopefully that's something that will change, though.
 Something we can work on."